 The Fund may make arrangements with government donors, multi-lateral organizations, and other parties to subsidize the rates it quotes in certain currencies or sectors in case of structural impediments to local currency financings.
-On 17 November 2016, the first such facility was launched by the Fund in cooperation with the Livelihoods and Food Securities Trust Fund (LIFT) - a UN-administered fund operating in Myanmar.
-The purpose of the facility is to enable foreign development financiers to offer Kyat denominated loans to micro-finance institutions in compliance with the maximum interest rate set by the Central Bank of Myanmar on foreign lending.
+In 2016, the first such facility was launched by the Fund in cooperation with the Livelihoods and Food Securities Trust Fund (LIFT) - a UN-administered fund operating in Myanmar.
+The purpose of the facility is to enable foreign development financiers to offer Kyat denominated loans to microfinance institutions in compliance with the maximum interest rate set by the Central Bank of Myanmar on foreign lending.

-As per 31 December 2016 the Fund had received a first tranche of the LIFT facility for a total amount of USD 5,000, against which several transactions had already been executed.
+As per 31 December 2017 the Fund had received all tranches of the LIFT facility for a total amount of USD 9,925, against which a substantive amount of transactions had been executed.
 The remaining balance per the end of the year consists of subsidies available to support future transactions.
-In case no future transactions materialize, the Fund is under obligation to return the funds to LIFT by no later than [XX].
+In case no future transactions materialize, the Fund is under obligation to return the funds to LIFT.